1QB-Information-Technologies/ccvm/examples/README.md

 The rest of the lines before the last line hold the elements of the `Q` matrix.

-The final line contains list of additional (optional) information in the problem instance.
+The final line contains the vector of the solution to the problem instance